meshery/meshery/docs/pages/concepts/logical/relationships.md

 The `isAnnotation` attribute of a Relationship or Component determines whether the given Relationship or Component represents a management concern for Meshery; whether the given Relationship or Component is sematically meaningful, and whose lifecycle is managed by Meshery.

-## Core Constructs of Relationships
+## Core Concepts of Relationships

 - Kinds
+- Types
 - Subtypes
 - Selectors
+- Selectors Sets

-## Kind and Subtypes of Relationships
+## Kind, Type, and Subtype of Relationships

-The combination of `kind` and `subType` uniquely determines the visual paradigm for a given relationship i.e., relationships with the same `kind` and `subType` will share an identical visual representation regardless of the specific components involved in the relationship.
+The combination of `kind`, `type`, and `subType` uniquely determines the visual paradigm for a given relationship; i.e., relationships with the same `kind`, `type`, and `subType` will share an identical visual representation regardless of the specific components involved in the relationship.

 ### 1. Edge - Network